googleapis/google-api-php-client/README.md

 If X is a feature of the library, file away!
 If X is an example of using a specific service, the best place to go is to the teams for those specific APIs - our preference is to link to their examples rather than add them to the library, as they can then pin to specific versions of the library.
 If you have any examples for other APIs, let us know and we will happily add a link to the README above!

-### Why do you still support 5.2? ###

-When we started working on the 1.0.0 branch we knew there were several fundamental issues to fix with the 0.6 releases of the library.
-At that time we looked at the usage of the library, and other related projects, and determined that there was still a large and active base of PHP 5.2 installs.
-You can see this in statistics such as the PHP versions chart in the WordPress stats: https://wordpress.org/about/stats/.
-We will keep looking at the types of usage we see, and try to take advantage of newer PHP features where possible.

 ### Why does Google_..._Service have weird names? ###

 The _Service classes are generally automatically generated from the API discovery documents: https://developers.google.com/discovery/.
 Sometimes new features are added to APIs with unusual names, which can cause some unexpected or non-standard style naming in the PHP classes.